DigonIO/pypermission/docs/docs/definitions.md

-# rbac - Formal Definitions
+# RBAC for Python - Formal Definitions

 We define the core concepts of our RBAC model as follows: